FUKUOKA

 A close-up of a ruby red strawberry with a green tuft of leaves, held on the palm of someone's hand

 Fun fact: The name “Amaou” is actually an abbreviation of several words—amai (sweet), marui (round), ookii (big), and umai (tasty).
-With a name like that, you bet these are some fantastic strawberries.
+With a name like that, you can be confident that these are some fantastic strawberries.

 5. Mentaiko